Walton High School (Bronx): History

-In 1966, Mrs. Heffernan retired after serving thirty years as principal.
+In 1966, Heffernan retired after serving thirty years as principal.
 The school appointed its first male principal, Daniel Feins, the former assistant principal of social studies at Christopher Columbus High School.
 Walton continued as an all-girl school until 1976, when the administration elected to become a co-educational high school.
-On September 9, 1977, boys were officially admitted to the school; however, it wouldn't be fully co-educational until 1979, when the final all-girl class graduated.
-In 1980, Marjorie Kipp was appointed as the new principal, and three years later, the school's pool was closed due to a deterioration from the skylight.
-In 1984, Phyllis Opochinsky founded the "Pre-Teaching Academy" (students work with other peers with classwork and homework, assist teachers in classrooms, write term papers on their experience in pre-teaching, and earn college credit through Lehman College).
-In 1986, Angel D. Orengo became the first male to have the school's valedictorian honor.
+On September 9, 1977, boys were officially admitted to the school; however, it would not be fully co-educational until 1979, when the final all-girl class graduated.
+In 1980, Marjorie Kipp was appointed as the new principal.
+Three years later, the school's pool was closed due to a deterioration from the skylight.
+In 1984, Phyllis Opochinsky founded the Pre-Teaching Academy (in which students work with other peers with classwork and homework, assist teachers in classrooms, write term papers on their experience in pre-teaching, and earn college credit through Lehman College).
+In 1986, Angel D. Orengo became the school's first male valedictorian.

-In 1990, Kipp retired and a new principal, Mrs. Nicola Genco (an assistant principal of guidance at Alfred E. Smith High School) was appointed.
-During her tenure she addressed security issues, employed more than twenty school safety officers and helped gain funds for the school to be renovated.
-In 1994 the school's $54 million modernization was officially launched and completed in 1998.
+In 1990, Kipp retired and a new principal, Nicola Genco (an assistant principal of guidance at Alfred E. Smith High School) was appointed.
+She addressed security issues, employed more than twenty school safety officers and helped gain funds for the school to be renovated.
+In 1994, the school's $54 million modernization was officially launched and completed in 1998.
 Genco also oversaw faculty turnover by terminating some teachers and hiring others she deemed more qualified.
-Programs such as the Pre-Teaching Academy and Humanities aided Walton's good reputation.
+Programs such as the Pre-Teaching Academy and Humanities bolstered Walton's good reputation.
 Principal Genco and her administration implemented the Walton Plan to target lateness and loitering around campus, and to encourage the faculty to show interest in every student's progress.